 The 'wind speed probability' graphical product offers distinct advantages to users compared to other tropical cyclone forecast products.
 Decision-makers can now tell at a glance what the current chance is that a location will be hit by damaging tropical cyclone winds.
 Businesses, industry and the general public can assess better the risk specific to their own location caused by an active tropical cyclone.
 This quantitative information will help with better preparedness decisions.
 Insurers and reinsurers may obtain real-time information on the likelihood of potential loss for their portfolios.
 Humanitarian relief agencies may obtain more useful advance warning on the likelihood of aid being needed at a given location.

 Figure 1.
-Probabilities (in percent) of experiencing 1-min sustained wind speeds of at least tropical storm strength (34kt or 39 mph) (left image) and hurricane Cat 1 strength (64kt or 74 mph) (right image) from hurricane Frances during the 69 hours starting at 15:00 GMT on September 1, 2004.
+Probabilities (in percent) of experiencing 1-min sustained wind speeds of at least tropical storm strength (34kt or 39 mph) (left image) and hurricane Cat 1 strength (64kt or 74 mph) (right image) from hurricane Ian during the 120 hours starting at 03:00 GMT on September 24th, 2022.

 Figure 2.
-Probabilities (in percent) of experiencing 1-min sustained wind speeds of at least tropical storm strength (34kt or 39 mph) (left image) and hurricane Cat 1 strength (64kt or 74 mph) (right image) from hurricane Frances during the 21 hours starting at 21:00 GMT on September 3, 2004.
+Probabilities (in percent) of experiencing 1-min sustained wind speeds of at least tropical storm strength (34kt or 39 mph) (left image) and hurricane Cat 1 strength (64kt or 74 mph) (right image) from hurricane Ian during the 120 hours starting at 21:00 GMT on September 27th, 2022.

 The wind speed probabilities are computed by modelling and combining the errors in the forecast track position with the errors in the forecast extent of winds in each storm quadrant.
-The modelling is performed separately for each forecast lead time.
-Errors are computed and modelled from the official forecast advisories issued in 2004.
-A latitude-longitude grid resolution of 0.2 x 0.2 degree (~22km) is employed throughout.
+The modelling is performed separately for each forecast lead time and for each tropical cyclone basin.
+Errors are computed and modelled from the official forecast advisories issued from 2016 to 2020 inclusive.
+A latitude-longitude grid resolution of 0.1 x 0.1 degrees (~11km) is employed throughout.

-The forecast track errors are obtained by computing, as a function of lead time, the distribution of along-track and across-track forecast errors.
+The forecast track errors are obtained by computing, as a function of lead time, the distribution of zonal and meridional forecast errors.
 These distributions are well modelled as normal based on the mean and standard deviation of each error.
 Probability maps giving the likelihood that the storm centre will be located in a given grid cell are then produced for each forecast lead time.

 The error distribution for the forecast extent of winds in the four storm quadrants (NE, NW, SW and SE) is modelled as a function of wind speed threshold (34 or 64 knots) and forecast lead time.
 These forecast error distributions are well modelled as normal.
 These distributions are combined with the real-time forecast values for the four quadrant wind radii to obtain - in a storm-centred framework - the gridded probability that the wind speed will exceed the threshold in question.
 With the gridded probabilities being a function of wind speed threshold, lead time and the four quadrant wind radii, 30 million unique probability maps are possible.
 Each of these probability maps is combined with the corresponding probability map for the error in the storm position to obtain the 'final' wind speed probability maps.